relaycorp/veraid-authority/README.md

         - VeraId Member Bundle.

 \* We may skip this endpoint in v1 because the endpoint `POST /awala/` already supports this functionality.

+## Event sinks

+- Member Id issuance scheduler: Reads the DB collection for scheduled issuances and creates new events to be consumed by `Member id issuer`.
+- Member Id issuer.

 This server will have the following background processes: